python-dev-bg/freelance-portfolio/CPI Explorer/README.md

 # 3. Install dependencies
 pip install -r requirements.txt

-# 4. Run the dashboard (must be inside the dashboard folder)
+# 4. Run the dashboard (must be inside the bronze-tier folder)
 panel serve app.py --show
 ```
 The app should automatically open in your browser.